 Buyers should favor suppliers that offer services at a competitive price.

 For other selection criteria requirements, buyers should reference the Buying-Decision Scorecard section of this report.

 Buyers should state the date the RFP was issued.

 Buyers should state the final due date for proposals.

 Buyers should state the date when they will announce the award.

 Buyers should provide a date for when all questions from suppliers are due.

 Evaluate major factors to mitigate risk

-There is a moderate degree of supply chain risk in the scientific R&D market, which suppresses buyer power, though it depends heavily on the type of R&D supplier.
-Some specializations require more volatile inputs such as chemical products derived from fossil fuels, and thus involve riskier supply chains; however, there...
+There is a high degree of supply chain risk in the scientific R&D market, though risk depends heavily on the type of R&D supplier.
+High supply chain risk has been the result of the coronavirus and has weakened buyer power as some labs have been forced to close due to...
 Subscribe to learn more.